 An activist, writer, and entrepreneur, Cargle works ardently to educate white women about privilege, allyship, and the necessity for intersectional feminism.
 Her mission has been shaped by her experience as a Black woman and rearing by a mother with a disability, but also by her upbringing in an all-white suburb in Akron, Ohio.
 It was after she realized how many of her white peers from her childhood were Trump supporters that she was spurred to action to share her perspective, but when she created her “Unpacking White Feminism” lecture and offered to cover the costs of admission for people from her hometown, she didn’t get a single response.
 “Seeing so many people be willing to walk away from the opportunity to learn about their ‘friend’ and her experiences as a Black woman shows me so much about the discrepancy between nice white people and confronting the racism that exists in this country,” she says.

 Fortunately, it wasn’t long before her efforts would gain widespread attention thanks in part to a viral photo of herself and a friend at the Women’s March earlier this year, holding up signs calling for feminism that represented all women.
-Riding that momentum, she created a digital syllabus, “How to Be an Ally to Black Women,” became a regular contributor to Harper’s Bazaar, and is currently touring to deliver her lecture around the country while studying anthropology and women’s studies at Columbia University.
+Riding that momentum, she created a digital syllabus, “How to Be an Ally to Black Women,” became a regular contributor to Harper’s Bazaar, toured to deliver her lecture around the country, then set up The Loveland Foundation, which provides financial assistance to Black women and girls seeking therapy in the USA.

 There are lessons to be learned from Cargle’s personal life too.
 After marrying during her sophomore year of college and living a lifestyle with Real Housewives-esque comfort, something told her that she would be better fulfilled elsewhere — and she listened.
 She and her husband divorced, she moved to the East Coast, took five months to travel the world, and took advantage of her freedom to explore her bisexuality.
 “Trusting my gut was the best thing I could do for myself,” she says.
 “When I was in my marriage I thought there was something out there for me, and now that I’m here and I know what that something was, I’m so grateful that I listened to my gut.”
 (With Salty having been created with Cargle’s teachings in mind, frankly, we’re grateful too.)